tomasholub/react-aka-demi/arrowFunctions.md

 const power = num => num * num;
 ```

+Both ways are correct and the functionality is the same.

 Use http://prettier.io to maintain consistent behavior.

 ## Advanced: Ternary operator can help to make a function syntax simpler